 Peer Tutoring Program

-The Peer Tutoring Program provides academic assistance that encourages, promotes, and fosters independent learning skills.
+The Center for Student Success offers a variety of tutoring programs to provide academic assistance that encourages, promotes, and fosters independent learning skills.

-On the Albany Campus, peer tutoring is generally available for all the core science and math courses for most academic programs.
+On the Albany Campus, peer tutoring is available for the core science and math courses for most academic programs.

-Tutoring occurs in individual and small group settings to emphasize the rich value of cooperative learning and reinforce time management skills.
-Tutors are current ACPHS students who have already taken the course, have been approved by a faculty member, and have received CRLA certified training (see below).
+Peer Tutoring occurs in individual and small group settings to emphasize the rich value of cooperative learning and reinforce time management skills.
+Tutors are current ACPHS students who have already taken the course, have been approved by a faculty member, and have received training.

-Please visit the Peer Tutoring Scheduling Website to view tutors' drop-in hours or book an appointment.
+Please visit the Center for Student Success Blacboard page to view tutors' drop-in hours or book an appointment.

 The training provided to ACPHS Peer Tutors is compliant with the College Reading and Learning Association’s (CRLA) International Tutor Training Certification Program.
-You will see “Level 1 Certified” or “Level 2 Certified” next to a tutor’s name on our scheduling website if they have achieved CRLA certification.
+This training covers a wide range of tutoring topics.
+You will see “Level 1 Certified” or “Level 2 Certified” on a tutor’s profile on our scheduling website if they have achieved CRLA certification.